Frequently Asked Questions

-Your Social Facility Charges include the fee for the day-of-the-week and month you are reserving, the Non-Preferred Catering Fee, the CH/Gazebo/Garden add-on, and additional hours; basically, everything except the Damage Deposit, Bistro Lights, and Rehearsal Fee (those fees are due at later dates).
+Your Social Facility Charges include the fee for the day-of-the-week and month you are reserving, the Non-Preferred Catering Fee, and additional hours; everything except the Damage Deposit and Bistro Lights (those fees are due at later dates).

 Yes, as long as the timing you are wanting is still available and is not a change of date.

 Use of the venue, tables, and chairs.
 We also have a Special Events Coordinator whom you will be working with directly to help you throughout the planning process, but they are not a wedding/day-of coordinator.
 You will also have an event staff member present during your event that provides facility management; they are not available to help you with preparations, cleanup, or to coordinate your event.

 Yes.
 However, this allows you to completely customize your event by hand picking each vendor, to be sure they are exactly what you want.
 We like to give you the freedom to make your event whatever you want it to be, and to bring your vision to life!

 Yes, we have Exclusive, Preferred, and Recommended vendors.
 Exclusive means you are required to use them, Preferred means you will incur a fee if you do not use one of them, and Recommended means a good place to start for someone that works up here often, but are not required/do not have additional fees associated with them.
 Please visit our Caterers & Vendors page for more information.